 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days at Resolute Bay Airport varies throughout the year.

 The wetter season lasts 3.3 months, from June 16 to September 24, with a greater than 11% chance of a given day being a wet day.
 The chance of a wet day peaks at 21% on August 2.

 The drier season lasts 8.7 months, from September 24 to June 16.
 The smallest chance of a wet day is 1% on February 11.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation at Resolute Bay Airport changes throughout the year.

 Snow alone is the most common for 9.0 months, from September 6 to June 8.
 The highest chance of a day with snow alone is 8% on October 9.

 Rain alone is the most common for 3.0 months, from June 8 to September 6.
 The highest chance of a day with rain alone is 19% on August 2.

 Daily Chance of Precipitation

-The rainless period of the year lasts for 290 days, from September 3 to June 20.
-The least rain falls around January 3, with and average total accumulation of 0.0 inches.
+The rainless period of the year lasts for 9.6 months, from September 3 to June 20.
+The least rain falls around January 3, with an average total accumulation of 0.0 inches.